buehler/mse-master-thesis/sections/02_definitions.md

 ## Introduction into Security, Trust Zones, and Secure Communication

 The Distributed Authentication Mesh is a security application.
-Therefore, security an important topic in this work.
+Therefore, security is an important topic in this work.
 This section gives an overview of the relevant topics to understand further security related concepts.
 More in-depth knowledge is provided in {@sec:implementation}.

 ### The CIA Triad